Deceit! Deception! Illusion!

 Celebrate these and all other types of trickery with Smoke And Mirrors Day, a festive time dedicated to the art of fraudulent cunning.

 The phrase, “it’s all smoke and mirrors” refers to the way in which magicians use all manner of distraction to make sure the audience fails to see what’s really going on.
 The more complex the artifice, the more successfully the magician will get away with it!

 One of the really fun things about magicians is that some of what they do is sleight of hand, while other parts of their work are based simply on science and mathematics.
 No matter the case, it’s all about making sure what happens is hidden from the viewer.

 Although in a rather different context, another interesting example of smoke and mirrors is ‘legalese’.
 This constitutes that incredibly convoluted language that attorneys and other legal professionals use to make sure that no-one else understands what’s happening.
 Politicians have been known to try that sort of thing as well.

-But Smoke and Mirrors Day is more about magic and illusion!
+But National Smoke and Mirrors Day is more about magic and illusion!

 The magical arts, while developed over time, have been around for thousands of years.
 Evidenced by cave drawings from Ancient Egypt that depict performance of the still-used “cups and balls” trick, the history of illusionist tricks can be traced through the Greeks and Romans, through the Dark Ages, and eventually into the 18th century where magic developed rapidly as it moved from a circus sideshow to its own stage.